leegengyu/OverTheWire-Bandit/README.md

 **Bandit Level 3 → Level 4**
 The password for the next level is stored in a hidden file in the inhere directory.
+* Key Takeaways: learning how to see all files in a directory, by using the -a (--all) argument to the ls command.
 File: .hidden
 Password for Level 4: pIwrPrtPN36QITSp3EQaw936yaFoFgAB

 **Bandit Level 4 → Level 5**
 The password for the next level is stored in the only human-readable file in the inhere directory.
 Tip: if your terminal is messed up, try the “reset” command.
+* Key Takeaways: learning how to discover the type of a file, by using the file command.
+* Command: file ./-file*
+* Note: human-readable file means a file with only ASCII text in this context.
 File: -file07
 Password for Level 5: koReBOKuIDDepwhWk7jZC0RTdopnAYKh